What to do Tromso Norway Lyngen Alps

 What are the best activities to do in Tromso

 We will really have a lot of activities to do.
 Between the landscapes to visit, the northern lights to admire, the huskies to pamper, the reindeers to feed and many others, it is impossible to get bored in Tromso.
-Below, I have listed many activities to do, free and paid, hikes or sea trips.
-There are quite a few that are suitable for children.

 What is certain is that it is impossible to get bored in Tromso, so here are some examples: